1996 Carolina Panthers season: Postseason

-NFC Divisional Playoff
+NFC Divisional Playoffs: vs. (3) Dallas Cowboys

 The second-year Panthers held Cowboys quarterback Troy Aikman to 165 passing yards and forced three interceptions en route to their first playoff win in team history.
 Cowboys receiver Michael Irvin was knocked out of the game on its second play on a hard hit by Lamar Lathon; the hit broke Irvin's collarbone.
 On offense, running back Anthony Johnson was their top performer with 104 rushing yards and a 9-yard reception.
-Dallas scored first on kicker Chris Boniol's 22-yard field goal, but wide receiver Michael Irvin was knocked out of the game with a separated shoulder.
+Dallas scored first on kicker Chris Boniol's 22-yard field goal.
 Carolina quarterback Kerry Collins then threw two touchdown passes, a 1-yarder to tight end Wesley Walls and a 10-yarder to wide receiver Willie Green.
 The Cowboys countered with a 73-yard drive to score on Aikman's 2-yard touchdown pass to Daryl Johnston, but they failed on the extra point attempt and the Panthers lead was only cut to 14–9.
 A bad snap on a Carolina punt attempt went out of the end zone to give the Cowboys a safety.
 But Panthers safety Chad Cota intercepted a pass and returned it 49 yards to set up kicker John Kasay's 24-yard field goal with three seconds in the half, giving Carolina a 17–11 halftime lead.
 The second half was a battle of field goals with Kasey kicking 3 over Boniol's 2.
 In the final minutes of the fourth penalties on Tyrone Poole kept a Cowboys drive alive, until Aikman was intercepted by Pat Terrell; the subsequent Kasay field goal ended all hopes for the Cowboys in the 26–17 Carolina win.